kmaooad/final/p1/README.md

 - Refill ATM with cash: input is banknotes and their quantities
 - Withdraw some amount: should check that banknotes are available for that amount
 - Get remaining amount: returns total amount of cash in ATM
-- Get available banknotes: returns what type of banknotes are available at the moment
+- Get available banknotes: returns what types of banknotes are available at the moment

 Run tests (`Spec.cs`) to check your implementation.